Degosse/IOS/Tides Belgium/PROMOTIONAL_CONTENT.md

 **BELGIUM** - August 13, 2025 - A new mobile application, Tides Belgium, launches today on the App Store, offering the most accurate and comprehensive tide prediction service for Belgium's coastline.
 The app provides real-time tide information for all five major Belgian coastal stations using official data from the Flemish Government.

 **Comprehensive Belgian Coast Coverage**
-Tides Belgium covers all major Belgian coastal locations including Nieuwpoort, Oostende, Blankenberge, Zeebrugge, and Antwerpen, making it the definitive tide prediction tool for Belgium's 67-kilometer coastline.
+Tides Belgium covers all major Belgian coastal locations including Nieuwpoort, Oostende, Blankenberge, and Zeebrugge, making it the definitive tide prediction tool for Belgium's 67-kilometer coastline.

 **Key Features Include:**
 • Real-time tide charts with current position indicators